elastic/go-elasticsearch/_examples/README.md

 ## Encoding

-The [**`encoding`**](./encoding) directory contains examples of using third-party packages for a more efficient encoding and decoding of the request and response bodies.
+The [**`encoding`**](./encoding) directory contains examples of using third-party packages and client helper methods for a more efficient encoding and decoding of the request and response bodies.

 ## Fast HTTP